CDLMarkus/QuantyFey/tutorial/tutorial.md

 - `^Cal.*ppb$` → Columns starting with `Cal` and ending with `ppb`

-> **!!
-Important: Understanding Regular Expressions**
+> **Important: Understanding Regular Expressions**
 > - `.` matches any single character.
 > - `*` means zero or more of the previous character.
 > - `^` anchors the match to the start of the text.
 > - `$` anchors the match to the end of the text.
 > - `.*` matches any number of any character.
 > - To match a literal `.` or `*`, escape it with a backlash: `\.` or `\*`.
-> - For more information check out this (Regex Quick Reference)[https://hypebright.nl/en/r-en/ultimate-cheatsheet-for-regex-in-r-2/]
+> - For more information check out this [Regex Quick Reference](https://hypebright.nl/en/r-en/ultimate-cheatsheet-for-regex-in-r-2/).

 ### **Pattern for Qualifier Transitions**